 Moorfoot Learning Centre is the main training venue for the Learning and Development Service and is used to accommodate our core training programme.

-All training rooms have comfortable seating with some specialist chairs available for the comfort of anyone who suffers from chronic back pain.
+All training rooms have comfortable seating with some specialist chairs available for anyone who suffers from chronic back pain.
 We also have two mobile high quality loop systems.
 Moorfoot and the Learning Centre have access for wheelchair users.
 There are a limited number of disabled parking bays at Moorfoot.
 If you need to book a space please contact us.

-Please contact us as soon as possible if you have any particular requirements so that arrangements can be made before the course commences.
+Contact us as soon as possible if you have any particular requirements so that arrangements can be made before the course commences.